tneller/Machine-learning-demos/Tree.md

   A boostrao sample is a sample taken from the original datasets with replacement.
 So we will get a slightly different datasets.

+#####Stumping

+There is a extreme from of boosting applied to trees which is stumping.
+It just takes the root of trees and use that as a decision maker.
+And those roots are make by a single feature.
+So after some interation on weights, we can find the important features.